igorkamyshev/kamyshev.me.src/data/experience.md

 _[Aviasales](https://aviasales.com) is the largest meta search for flight tickets in Russia and CIS._

-_I am working in the Web Platform team: we are helping frontend developers of product teams to be more efficient, developing common solutions, building development infrastructure, and onboarding new employees._
+_I worked in the Web Platform team: we were helping frontend developers of product teams to be more efficient, developing common solutions, building development infrastructure, and onboarding new employees._

+_After two years, I migrated to the product team, since it, I work in the team Explore.
+We focus on user experience before search starts: how users choose destination and dates, how they interact with a search form and which services we can provide to simplify their path._

+_I work on technical design and implementation, mentor teammates and lead particular projects inside our team._

+_Stack: JS (TypeScript, CoffeeScript, React, Effector), Elixir (Phoenix)_

 ### Frontend Crew